-Roche was a woman of many firsts – the first policewoman in Colorado, the first woman to run a major coal company.
-As a business leader and activist, she was also appointed as President Franklin Roosevelt’s Assistant Secretary of the Treasury.
+Roche was a woman of many firsts – the first policewoman in Colorado and running a major coal company.
+President Franklin Roosevelt also appointed the business leader and activist as the first woman Secretary of the Treasury.

-Wesley is a noted historian of African American history and during his career wrote 24 books covering a broad selection of topics.
+Wesley was a noted historian of African American history.
+During his career wrote 24 books covering a broad selection of topics.
 He earned his doctorate degree from Harvard University, the third African American to do so.

 Gianni Versace – 1946

 In 1978, the Italian fashion designer founded Versace in Milan, Italy.
 The luxury fashion design house has an international reputation for quality apparel and leather accessories.